amartincolby/Rust-Quick-Guide/README.md

     }

-    /* At this point, the naked scope above is complete, `idy` falls out of scope and is destroyed, and the mutex is unlocked. */
+    /* At this point, the naked scope above is complete, `idy` falls out of scope and is destroyed, and the mutex is unlocked making it available for something else to lock it. */

     println!("{:?}, giggidy", gigg.lock().unwrap());